Fauxly/android_device_xiaomi_unicorn/README.md

-# Unified Device Tree for Xiaomi 12S PRO
+# Device Tree for Xiaomi 12S PRO

 The 12S PRO  (codenamed "unicorn") is a flagship smartphone from Xiaomi released 2022, July 07